simeononsecurity/simeononsecurity.ch/content/articles/the-ideal-ubiquiti-unifi-networking-setup-both-simple-and-advanced/index.en.md

 ### Ethernet Cables and Patch Panel
-To establish a reliable and high-speed network infrastructure, it is crucial to use quality Ethernet cables and a patch panel.
+To establish a reliable and high-speed network infrastructure, you need to use quality Ethernet cables and a patch panel.
 We recommend the following products:

 - [**Cable Matters 10Gbps UL Listed in-Wall (cm) Bare Copper Shielded Cat 6A Cable**](https://amzn.to/42m9OYa): This spool of CAT 6A ethernet cable is great for those custom length in-wall runs.
 Supports speeds up to 10 Gbps and max run lengths of 350 feet. {{< figure src="Cable Matters.jpg" alt="Cable Matters 10Gbps UL Listed in-Wall (cm) Bare Copper Shielded Cat 6A Cable" link="https://amzn.to/42m9OYa" >}}
 {{< centerbutton href="https://amzn.to/42m9OYa" >}}Get the Cable Matters 10Gbps Cat 6A Cable Today!{{< /centerbutton >}}